 Columbus Taco Trail: Tacos are cheap enough to grab a few different kinds at multiple places without spending to much!
 No matter what kind of taco you prefer, you’ll probably find it on the Columbus Taco Trail.

 Olentangy Indian Caverns open on April 1 for the season!
-This place is awesome, even if you don’t plan to tour the caverns (the actual caverns have lots of stairs and tight spots, so it’s not as accomodating with babies or young toddlers) There are outdoor play structures and lawn games, gem mining, treasure hunt maze, and the highlight for my kids is the huge animal encounters area (just $4 per person).
+This place is awesome, even if you don’t plan to tour the caverns (the actual caverns have lots of stairs and tight spots, so it’s not as accommodating with babies or young toddlers).
+There are outdoor play structures and lawn games, gem mining, treasure hunt maze, and the highlight for my kids is the huge animal encounters area (just $4 per person).
 They loved feeding the friendly animals and frolicking with them in the “petting zoo”.

 Museums and more (learning can be FUN!)

 Billy Ireland Cartoon Library & Museum at Ohio State has exhibits and programming that comic book and cartoon fans will love, and walking around campus is a fun way to spend a hour or two.